IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

 ### 5. Save your Salesforce credentials as a Kubernetes secret

-To deploy an Integration Server for your flow, you need to create a Kubernetes secret with your Salesforce credentials in the OpenShift cluster running Cloud Pak for Integration.
+When you flow is running in an Integration Server, it will need access to the same authentication credentials we used when we tested the flow in the App Connect Designer.
+Since we are running on Kubernetes, the standard way you do this is to create a Kubernetes secret containing this information in the OpenShift cluster running Cloud Pak for Integration.
+You will do this using the OpenShift CLI.

-Navigate to the OpenShift console in a new tab.
+In order to use the OpenShift CLI against you cluster, you first need to get an authentication token for it.
+To do this, navigate to the OpenShift console in a new tab in the browser running in the desktop VM.
 Click the profile on the top right and choose the **Copy Login Command** option.

 ![Copy Login Command](images/copylogincommand.png)